netzob/netzob/README.rst

 -----------

 Netzob has `support <https://dev.netzob.org/projects/netzob/wiki/Translation_support>`_ for translation.
-Currently english and french languages are supported.
+Currently English and French languages are supported.
 New languages are welcome.

 Join the Development Team
 -------------------------